JujuAdams/PictureFrame/docs/3.2/GettingStarted.md

 2. Call PfConfigPixelArt() at initialisation and edit the struct to set your desired values
 3. Call PfApply() or PfCalculate() to apply the configurated struct to your game.
 4. In a Post Draw event of a persistent object, call PfPostDrawAppSurface() (or your game won't be visible!)
-5. To detect a change in window size (e.g. switching from fullscreen to windowed, rotating from window to landscape, or changing resolution), call PfWindowSizeChanged(), then PfApply() (see [PfWindowSizeChanged()](PfWindowSizeChanged) for more details)

 ## Use Case: HD Resolution